Aboudjem/TradingBot/README.md

 # Uniswap Trading Bot

-Please fork the code to a private repo owned by you and share it with us only ;)

-Build a Uniswap trading bot that will sell ETH to DAI at predefined target prices.
+Uniswap trading bot that will sell ETH to DAI at predefined target prices.

 The bot will read the target prices from a JSON file that looks like this: